 This step is about optimising and automating processes in your business.
 Automation is the answer to every entrepreneur’s dream.
 Businesses face severe competition and a roller coaster ride on the path to success.
 It helps when a few processes pass through automatically without the involvement of business owners at every juncture.

 - Start with automating the easiest processes first

 - Focus on one process at a time

 There are a myriad of ways you can automate tasks in your business.
 By doing so, you give your business legs to scale upwards and grow.
 Instead of being confined by your human limitations, you’re enabled to engage with customers in a way that makes them more likely to buy.

-All of this sounds ideal, but what does it look like in practice for a coaching business?
+All of this sounds ideal, but what does it look like in practice for a service business?

-Well, from our experience, we have found that if you are just starting to grow your expertise business online or if you’ve been at it for a while but are now looking to scale then, there are mainly 3 areas which you should automate and streamline first before touching any other areas.
+When you do, there are mainly 3 areas which you should automate and streamline first before touching any other areas.

 You do not need to automate all at the same time and that is why we’ve split them into 3 steps.
 Start with step 1 first and then work your way down.